 Staff meal options at great prices when you are working.
 Note that if you are teaching kids lunch is included.

-If you have booked the Meet & Greet add-on, we will contact you around early October to confirm the date you should arrive in Vancouver.
+If you have booked the Meet & Greet add-on, we will contact you soon to confirm the date you should arrive in Vancouver, at the moment it looks like it will be November 22nd but that’s not final.
 Once you have booked your flight, send us your flight arrival details and our representative will meet you at the airport.

-We will take you to your hotel in Vancouver, and there will be a social evening for the group.
-The next day we will transport you up to Whistler, stopping on the way for everyone to get their SIN number organised.
+We will take you to your hotel in Vancouver, where you will be in a twin or triple share room with others on the program.
+There will be a social dinner that evening for the group.
+The next morning we will transport you up to Whistler, stopping on the way for everyone to get their SIN number.

-Once we arrive in Whistler, we will take you to HOUSE and help you to get checked in.
+Once we arrive in Whistler, we will take you to your accommodation and help you to get checked in.

 If you have booked the Full Season Accommodation add-on, you won’t have to pay any rent for the duration of the season while you are working.
 You will be paid your wages each time without having any further rent deducted.

-If you have not taken this option, your rent will be deducted directly from your wages before you are paid each pay period.
+If you have not taken this option, and you are in HOUSE, your rent will be deducted directly from your wages before you are paid each pay period.
+If you are in Creekside Chalet, we will send you more information on how and when to make your payments.